Formulary

 Notes

-1. May be useful for hand eczema and localised skin cracks
+1. Tape may be useful for hand eczema and localised skin cracks

 Moderate with antimicrobials / antifungals